bcgsc/tAMPer/README.md

 ## About

-tAMPer is a deep learning model designed for predicting the toxicity of antimicrobial peptides (AMPs) by considering their sequential and structural features.
-This model aims to enhance the accuracy of toxicity predictions for AMPs, which play a crucial role in the defense mechanisms of various organisms.
+tAMPer is a deep learning model designed for predicting the toxicity of antimicrobial peptides (AMPs) by considering their sequential and structural features. tAMPer adopts a graph-based representation, where each peptide is represented as a graph that encodes AlphaFold-predicted 3D structure of the peptide.
+Structural features are extracted using graph neural networks, while recurrent neural networks capture sequential dependencies.

 ## Files